beenste-dataman/The-Market-Sleuth/README.md

 ---

 Gain market insight by searching for any keyword on facebook,tiktok,instagram,snapchat,twitter,youtube,linkedin,github, or pinterest.
-This requires a RapidAPI key.
+This requires a RapidAPI key. 'no-server.py' is a version that just saves the file for manual viewing.
+The main version hosts for you.

 ---